sjang1594/sjang1594.github.io/portfolio.md

 ## Education
 ---
-> May.2014 ~ May 2015 : University of Minnesota - Twin City
+> May.2014 ~ May.2015 : University of Minnesota - Twin City
 >
 > B.Bm.E. in Biomedical Engineering